DFHack/dfhack/Readme.rst

 console found in Quake engine games.
 On Windows, this is a separate command line window.
 On linux, the terminal used to launch the dfhack script is taken over (so, make sure you start from a terminal).
 Basic interaction with dfhack involves entering commands into the console.
-For some basic instroduction, use the 'help' command.
+For some basic instructions, use the 'help' command.
 To list all possible commands, use the 'ls' command.
 Many commands have their own help or detailed description.
 You can use 'command help' or 'command ?' to show that.